-The Town of Hillsborough has a population of 11,115 and has a median household income of \$202,292 in 2009 according to the same survey above.
+The Town of Hillsborough has a population of 11,115 and has a median household income of \$222,131.
 It is an entirely residential community.
 As such, the Town's major revenues are from property taxes and various property-based revenues.
 It has a public safety special parcel tax that is a major source of funding for the fire operations.
-Major revenue sources in the general fund come from property taxes (includes property tax in-lieu of VLF and ERAF - 63%) and the special public safety (11%) comprising 74% of the FY12/13 revenues of \$20.6 million.
-Like its partner city, it continues to look for ways to continue funding its OPEB liability and pay for its deferred maintenance and capital programs.
+Major revenue sources in the general fund come from property taxes (includes property tax in-lieu of VLF and ERAF - 63%) and the special public safety tax (11%) comprising 74% of the FY12/13 revenues of \$20.6 million.
+The City is operating at a surplus due to significant operating efficiencies and the recovery of revenues to pre-recession levels.
+There are critical unfunded capital projects in the Enterprise funds which will require prioritization and new funding sources.
+(Latest audited information available).